AlexandreGUO2001/AlexandreGUO2001.github.io/_posts/2022-10-05-travelogue-jiangsu.md

 ---
 layout: post
-title: Railway Travelogue to North Jiangsu
+title: Railway Travelogue (to the North part of Jiangsu Province)
 date: 2022-10-05
 description: Travelling by train to Nantong, Haimen, and Yancheng.
 (In Chinese)
 tags: Travel Railway